 - Consultation in applying a financial reporting standard, such as judgements and estimates and accounting for complex transactions or events.

 Where complications arise on assurance engagements and there is a need for a second opinion on a limited scope question or issue.
-For example, the ability of the client to continue as a going concern is in doubt or the client has adopted a new accounting standards in the year.
+For example, the ability of the client to continue as a going concern is in doubt or the client has adopted a new accounting standard in the year.

 4. Provision of annual updates and peer reviews